REVEALING THE TRUTH ABOUT THE POLICING OF E-SCOOTERS IN THE UK

 * Norfolk reported an "adapted child's scooter" being seized for not having insurance.
 I have to assume they mean an e-scooter.

-** West Yorkshire Police recorded two seizures of "electric scooters" but closer inspection revealed one was in fact an electric bicycle with its pedals missing, meaning that neither of the reported "electric scooter" seizures could be considered reliable.
+** West Yorkshire Police recorded two seizures of "electric scooters" in 2019 but closer inspection revealed one was in fact an electric bicycle with its pedals missing, meaning that neither of the reported "electric scooter" seizures could be considered reliable.

 Confiscations By Metropolitan Police Per Month (see results including 2019)

 | Month (2020)